novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 git push origin master
 ```

 Watch the workflow progress in the repo **Actions** menu.
-After it is finished, do test the custom domain.
+After it is finished, try to test the custom domain.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - custom domain](https://i.imgur.com/9GBMruL.png)

 #### 2.8.
 Add custom domain

 Lastly, before we end this tutorial, let's enable `SSL/HTTPS` into our page.
-Navigate into **Settings** menu of the repo, then scroll down a little bit until **GitHub Pages** section appears.
+No need to generate a SSL certificate file and etc, since Github will handle the setup.
+We just need to navigate to the **Settings** menu on the the repo, then scroll down a little bit until **GitHub Pages** section appears.
 Do check the **Enforce HTTPS** option.
 After that, wait for a few minutes, then try the custom domain again.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - enforce https to Github pages](https://i.imgur.com/r5ca0Qw.png)